Looking for tips on how to budget for family of 4 making 60k?

 Of course, the age of your kids and the state you live in will change those numbers a lot.
 Feeding 2 hungry teenagers in California or New York?
 Expect to be at the top end of that range.

 Most of us, however, will probably fall right down the middle of those ranges.
+Splitting up costs in this way is one of the best budgeting tools to stay out of debt, according to Los Angeles bankruptcy attorneys.

 What is the average grocery bill for a family of 4?